ck546/academic-sitefinal/content/publication/2021-rawls/index.md

 ---
-title: A Theory of Justice in the age of neoliberalism (
+title: A Theory of Justice in the age of neoliberalism (in Chinese)
 publication_types:
   - "2"
 authors: